Magnonic spin current shot noise in an itinerant Fermi gas

 In this work, to tackle the spin transport at strongly-correlated interface of itinerant systems, we propose a two-terminal junction inducing the spin tunneling through a rectangular potential barrier between two polarized Fermi gases with a repulsive interaction as shown in Figs.~\ref{schematic}(a) and \ref{schematic}(b).
 Using the Schwinger-Keldysh approach~\cite{Schwinger,Keldysh}, we analyze the spin current and corresponding shot noise.
-Setting both gases to be fully polarized but in opposite directions, the Fano factor $F$ given by the ratio between the shot noise and the spin current can be regarded as a probe of spin carrier at large polarization bias (Fig.~\ref{schematic}(c)).
+In large bias limit, the Fano factor $F$ can be regarded as a probe of spin carrier at large polarization bias (Fig.~\ref{schematic}(c)).
 We show the interaction and barrier-shape dependencies of $F$, which reveal how the tunneling channel changes from the quasiparticle-dominant to magnon-dominant processes.
-Once the spin shot noise is measured in itinerant Fermi gases, the existence of spin-flip tunneling can be clearly revealed and {an analog quantum simulation of spintronics devices can be feasible in systematic ways.}
+Once the spin shot noise is measured in itinerant Fermi gases, the existence of spin-flip tunneling can be clearly revealed and an analog quantum simulation of spintronics devices can be feasible in systematic ways.

 \textit{Model}.--- Throughout the paper, we take $\hbar=k_B=1$ and the volumes for both reservoirs to be unity.
 We consider a two-terminal model for two-component Fermi gases with a contact-type repulsive interaction.
-In spite of the potential barrier in the center of the junction, we assume homogeneous gases in the reservoirs far away from the barrier.
-The total Hamiltonian is then given by $H=H_{\rm L}+H_{\rm R}+H_{\rm t}$, where the reservoir Hamiltonian is given by
+Despite the potential barrier in the center of the junction, we assume homogeneous gases in the reservoirs far from the barrier.
+The total Hamiltonian is given by $H=H_{\rm L}+H_{\rm R}+H_{\rm t}$, where the reservoir Hamiltonian reads